I hope you enjoy the images of my paintings and photographs.

 A half gallon of 'Neapolitan' ice cream (consisting of chocolate, vanilla and strawberry) was what inspired me to create this abstract watercolor - collage painting.
 When the ice cream melts, the flavors will start to flow together which is what I saw using those colors to create this abstract collage (3- D) painting.
 It was sold to a couple living in South Carolina who were previously from Connecticut (Hartford County).
 The painting was on display at my Two Man Art Show - Artist's Guild of Spartanburg, S.C. and at my Featured Exhibition with the Artists' Guild Gallery of Greenville, S.C.

-"Member and Guest Exhibition" Friday March 16th thru April 15th at the Gallery on the Green - Canton Artists' Guild, Canton, CT.
+"Fine Art and Flowers" in the Founders Gallery.
+Friday May 25th thru June 24th at the Gallery on the Green - Canton Artists' Guild, Canton, CT.
 The show is free and open to the public.
 Gallery hours are Thursday - Sunday 1 to 5 pm.
-Opening reception is Saturday, March 17th, 6 to 9 pm.
+Opening reception is Saturday, June 2nd, 6 to 9 pm.
 I have the following painting in the show.
-"Ranges of Blue No. 2" Oil painting on Linen, 25.5" x 31.5"; $400.00.
-Please stop in!
+"Facets of Blue" an Abstract Watercolor, 24" x 36" $430.00.
+Please stop in to see the exhibit!